szaghi/single-linked-list/README.md

 2. tail inserting: ``list%putt(d='First data is a string')``;
 3. direct-index-node inserting: ``list%put(n=1,d='First data is a string')``.

 The three above insertions has identical result because it is the first insertion.
 It is important to note that the third method using direct-index-node reference can accept out-of-bounds index without rising an error.
-As an example the above third insertion could be replaced, with the same result, by any of the following insertion:
+As an example the above third insertion could be replaced, with the same result, by any of the following insertions:

 - ``list%put(n=0,d=First data is a string)``;
 - ``list%put(n=-1,d=First data is a string)``;